$\widehat{Z}$ and Splice Diagrams: and splice diagrams

 \subsection{Splice diagrams}

-Now we will concentrate on the series $Z_0(q)$.
-We will prove that up to a power of $q$, it can be reconstructed from fewer data than those of the full plumbing graph and consequently, it coincides for different manifolds.
-The relevant datum is the splice diagram \cite{Sie80,Neu81,EN86}, developed for the study of surface singularities and plumbed manifolds which appear as their links.

-Recall from the Introduction that 3-manifold $Y$ which is a $\QQ$-homology sphere has finite $H=H_1(Y,\ZZ)$.
-There is the associated universal Abelian (unramified) cover $Y^{ab}$ with covering group $H.$ It is often useful to think of $Y$ as the quotient of $Y^{ab}$ by $H$, especially from the point of view of singularity theory, where $Y^{ab}$ can sometimes be represented as a link of a singularity of a much simpler type then singularities giving $Y.$

-The covering space $Y^{ab}$ shares many properties of $Y$, i.e. it is a smooth oriented 3-manifold, plumbed when $Y$ is.
-It does not have to be, however, a \QHS{} when $Y$ is.
-Even if this is the case, some intermediate covering may lack this property, which makes these coverings difficult to study in general.
-Unlike for universal covering, taking the universal Abelian covering is not an idempotent operation, i.e., as it may have nontrivial $H_1$ itself and the construction can be repeated.
-For example, one has a tower of links of singularities

-The maximal splice diagram \cite{NW05a} is a useful way how to repackage the data of the plumbing graph $\Gamma$.
-It is directly related to the \emph{inverse matrix} of the plumbing matrix, which occurs in the formula for $\Zhat_b(q)$.
-Even more importantly, it gives a good grasp of which entries of this matrix are actually important and which can be suppressed in some situations.
+We will recall the notions of maximal splice diagram and splice diagram.
+The maximal splice diagram \cite{NW05a} is a useful way to repackage the data of the plumbing graph $\Gamma$.
+It is directly related to the \emph{inverse matrix} of the plumbing matrix, which occurs in the formula for $\Zhat_{\sigma} (q)$.
+Even more importantly, it gives a good grasp of which entries of this matrix are important and which can be suppressed in some situations.
 This leads to the notion of the splice diagram.
-Splice diagrams are useful for constructing algebraic equations of singularities from topology (\ref{ssec:splice_quotient}).
+Splice diagrams are useful for constructing algebraic equations of singularities from topology; see Section~\ref{ssec:splice_quotient}.

-\begin{definition} The \emph{maximal splice diagram} of $Y$ is a graph on the same set of vertices as $\Gamma$ with a weight $w_{ve}$ for each pair $(v,e)$ of an edge $e$ with its endpoint vertex $v$.
-The weight $w_{ve}$ is given by the determinant of $-M^({ve})$, where $M^({ve})$ is the plumbing matrix of the subgraph obtained from $\Gamma$ by all vertices on $v$-side of $e$.
+\begin{Definition} The \emph{maximal splice diagram} of $Y$ is a graph on the same set of vertices as~$\Gamma$ with a weight $w_{ve}$ for each pair $(v, e)$ of an edge $e$ with its endpoint vertex $v$.
+The weight~$w_{ve}$ is given by the determinant of $-M^{ve}$, where $M^{ve}$ is the plumbing matrix of the connected component of $\Gamma{\setminus}e$ not containing $v$.

-The \emph{splice diagram} is formed from the maximal splice diagram by keeping only nodes and leaves and removing the weights at leaves. \end{definition}
+The \emph{splice diagram} is formed from the maximal splice diagram by deleting the vertices of degree two and their weights, merging the neighboring edges, and finally removing the weights at leaves.
+In other words, we keep only the information of the weights around nodes. \end{Definition}

-\begin{example} Let $Y$ be a manifold given by the following plumbing graph \cite{NW05a}.
-It is a homology sphere.
+\begin{Example}[\cite{NW05a}] Let $Y$ be a manifold given by the plumbing graph in Figure~\ref{Hshaped_plumbing}.
+It is a~homology sphere.
+Its maximal splice diagram and splice diagram are shown at Figure~\ref{Hshaped_splice_max}.